Throwing away changes & jj undo

 jj abandon

-At any time, you can get rid of a change with jj abandon
+At any time, you can get rid of a change with jj abandon.
+It's tons of fun!
+Let's try it:

 opqvmvrn b37efa21 (no description set)